Online Adaptation to Label Distribution Shift: Reduction to Online Learning

 where $J_f = \frac{\partial}{\partial f} \left[ \mathbf{1} - {\sf diag}\left(C_{f, Q_0}\right) \right]$ denotes the Jacobian of $\mathbf{1} - {\sf diag}\left(C_{f, Q_0}\right)$ with respect to $f$. \end{theorem}

 Note that in the theorem, the true confusion matrices $C_{f, Q_0}$ and $C_{f_0, Q_0}$ require knowledge of the training distribution $Q_0$ and are generally unobservable.
-We can instead estimate them using a large labeled hold-out set $D_0$ drawn from $Q_0$.
-In practice, this incurs an estimation error that can be reduced arbitrarily by increasing the size of $D_0$~\cite{lipton2018detecting}.
-For simplicity, we assume for the remainder of the paper that this estimation error is zero.
+We assume we have the full access of distribution $Q_0$ for the theoretical analysis in the remainder of the paper, including both values and gradients of $C_{f, Q_0}$ given any $f$.
+In practice, we can estimate the value of $C_{f, Q_0}$ by using a large labeled hold-out set $D_0$ drawn from $Q_0$ and the estimation error that can be reduced arbitrarily by increasing the size of $D_0$~\cite{lipton2018detecting}.
+For the detail of the practical gradient estimation, we discuss it in Section \ref{sec:ogd}.

 \begin{framework}[!t] \textbf{Input:} $\calA$, $f_0$, $\mathbf{q}_0$, $D_{0}$

 \end{framework}